Academic Calendar & Term dates

-In the months that precede your arrival we will send you information by email about the insurance coverage we recommend (the current student intake is being covered by Erasmus Plus Insurance by DrWalter, which costs 99 cents per day - taxes included).
+In the months that precede your arrival we will send you information by email about the insurance coverage we recommend.
 Then, you can decide to buy a different one by yourself (but we will not assist you in this case) or keep the one you may already have in your country.
 But, in any case your insurance coverage will have to comply with some minimum requirements established by the consortium.
 You may refer to these links if you wish to buy insurance by yourself - all the below listed companies offer insurance that comply with the minimum requirements to obtain an Italian residence permit:

 Housing options in L'Aquila

 Another coach service (operated by T.U.A., aka as A.R.P.A.) is available from the "Tiburtina train station" (Stazione Tiburtina in Italian) located in East Rome.
 But this means you'll have to firstly get on a train/bus/undeground from the airport to get to the "Tiburtina train station", which will take you one hour at least.
 So, we strongly suggest you use the other option, as such buses will be departing right from inside the aiport parking area.

 A bunch of European cities are also connected to the Abruzzo Airport in Pescara, located at about 100 km to the east of L'Aquila.

 Coaches departing from the two Rome airports: Fiumicino or Ciampino

 Coaches departing from Tiburtina station in East Rome